 Most schools offer one end-of-the-year performance opportunity where each class performs a piece of choreography chosen by their teacher individually.
 Classes are offered in several styles of dance broken down into levels.
 Priority is given to different areas in different schools.
 Is this a good fit for your family needs?

 We have three divisions in our program to offer something for each student's chosen expression: Children's Division, Studio Division, and a Pre-Professional Division.
 Each one has a year-end performance that has a unique theme created specifically with our students in mind.
 This teaches the students the value of being part of a larger production and unifies the school.
 It is also very entertaining and engaging for our audience members.
-We also offer performance opportunities throughout the community with other arts organizations of distinction and have two resident companies: Colorado Youth Ballet, and Praise Dance Ensemble.
+We also offer performance opportunities throughout the community with other arts organizations of distinction and have three resident companies: Colorado Youth Ballet, Connexus Dance Collective, and Praise Dance Ensemble.

 Summer programs are offered in each Division.
 For the Pre-Professional division there is the special Summer Ballet Intensive with guest teachers from around the world and includes specialty classes not offered during the school year.
 Young Dancers Workshop is a program for the intermediate students in levels 2 and 3.
-And fun, theme inspired Dance Camps are held for our youngest dancers; and we offer a Broadway Workshop and a Worship Workshop for all ages and abilities.
+Fun, theme inspired Dance Camps are held for our youngest dancers; and we offer a Broadway Workshop and a Worship Workshop for all ages and abilities.